Agentstant Galaxy / AI Agents / Devin

 Devin Pricing in 2026 — Premium Positioning for a Premium Capability

 Devin is priced as an engineering productivity platform, not a consumer AI tool.
-Its pricing reflects the value of autonomous engineering output — measured in ACUs (Agent Compute Units) that represent the compute and model cost of each engineering session — rather than a flat subscription fee.
+The devin ai software engineer official 2026 pricing structure reflects the value of autonomous engineering output — measured in ACUs (Agent Compute Units) that represent the compute and model cost of each engineering session — rather than a flat subscription fee.
+Below is the full tier breakdown with feature details:

 Starter